daisukixci/telegram_bot/README.md

 ## Interaction possibles
   * /start: Start to interact with the bot
-  * /hi: the bot will say hi :D
+  * /hi: the bot will say hi :D.
-  * /?: Get more information about bot actions
+  * /?: Get more information about bot actions.
+  * /poll, question, answer1, answer2,... : Create a poll with your question and the different answers.
-  * /newpoll, question, answer1, answer2,... : Create a poll with your question and the different answers
+  * /mpoll, question, answer1, answer2,... : Create a poll with your question and the different answers.
+Multiple answers allowed.

 ## Task Scheduler
 You can add scheduled task in config.yaml, it works with the same syntax as crontab.
 Right now, we support action type: